About Me

 Amarnath Yatra

 Life is all about exploring the self--its limitations, its specialties, its weaknesses, its strengths.
 Putting yourself in inhospitable conditions can be one of the means for this.
 The holy cave of Amarnath is situated in the frigid heights of higher Himalayas.
 As you move along the rain-lashed, slippery and stony mountain track, you find yourself caught in a dualistic chasm.
 Pleasure and pain side by side.
 Sighs of agony as well as excited palpitations of heart over nature's masterwork.
-In the misty heights melting glaciers are a visual delight; but the hazy heights lacerated by gloomy, creggy tops gets into your heart like some ice-cold stare of a corpse.
+In the misty heights melting glaciers are a visual delight; but the hazy heights lacerated by gloomy, craggy tops gets into your heart like some ice-cold stare of a corpse.

 Gasping like a fish without water, for the oxygen is seriously low, you find the next little step as the most unachievable task in the world.
 One look however at the melting glacier on the opposite side of the valley uplifts your spirits like Phoenix.
 You see the signs of warmth triumphing over snow: emerging pastures side by side with snow.
 Yes, green gives solace!
 Mountains lost in their massiveness just take your tiny existence into their mystic oblivion.
 You just surrender!
 I do not think many of us try to over-impose our self-worth against such massiveness surrounding us.
 Mostly, we just realise what we are--mere parts of nature, who can just smite our existence away in just one angry stroke of little finger!!!!